-The Main Cathedral of the Russian Federation Armed Forces became a
+The Main Cathedral of the Russian Federation Armed Forces

 Architectural Ensemble of the Main Cathedral of the Russian Armed Forces